 There are countless things we take for granted: Timepieces, location services, and weather forecasts to name a few.
-If not in your hand, then they are in your pocket or at your arm's reach.
-They coordinate your actions in time, space, and under various climatic conditions.
-They are so-named smart; they are not just phones; and they are ubiquitous.
-They help get you to where you are going, and they do so reliably, without question.
+They coordinate our actions in time, space, and under various climatic conditions.
+They help get us to wherever we are going, reliably and without question.

 Have you ever doubted your "smart" phone's time?

 If so, then maybe you've looked into its works.
 "Probably not a pendulum; maybe electrical, but what about quartz?"
 Personally, I do not know, but that is the point.
 Must we verify everything for anything to be true?
 My smartphone's time has never been wrong before, and I don't know near enough about quartz to be able to verify its accuracy.
 I take it for granted that my time is right.
 I take it for granted that my time is true because we cannot personally verify the truth of every thing.

 Truth in Others' Verifications